rajesh-kanade/weRecruit/readme.md

 ## stopping weRecruit
 - find running gunicorn processes by running `ps ax|grep gunicorn`.
 - stop gunicorn by running `pkill gunicorn`
-- find weRecruit scheduler process by running command `ps ax|grep python`.
+- find weRecruit scheduler process by running command `ps ax|grep cronjobs.py`.
 In theory you should see only python process listed ( excluding gunicorn related python processes if any.)
 - To stop weRecruit scheduler note down the pid listed in above step and run `kill <pid>`
 - Confirm it is stopped by vising werecruit website from browser & verify you get a gateway error.